 Why it's OK for our Children to be Alone

-Maria, a mum, talked to me about her daughter’s friendship problems.
+Maria recently talked to me about her daughter’s friendship problems.
 It sounded as if her daughter was on the bottom of the pecking order amongst a group of highly competitive girls.
 She was consistently excluded from conversations and parties, and regularly in tears at home.
-Things climaxed after they ‘Facetimed’ her from a party that she wasn’t invited to.
+Things climaxed after they ‘Face-timed her’ from a party that she wasn’t invited to.

 Her daughter had to decide whether to stay in the group or leave to find friends who would embrace her more willingly.
 Understandably, she was hesitant to leave her friendship group because she feared the unknown.
 Would she be accepted elsewhere, or would she be permanently left by herself at lunchtime?
-This decision required enormous amounts of courage to make.
+This decision required enormous amounts of courage.

-I was so impressed by the advice that her parents gave her.
+I was so impressed by how her parents handled the situation.
 They consistently reinforced that standing alone was a legitimate option.
 Her mother explained, ‘We tell our girls that their own company is okay.
 If they have to ‘lone it’ at lunchtime, that’s fine.
 My eldest would sometimes go to the library by herself if that was what she needed to do.
 She knows she will always come home to her family who love her.
-If our children have had a bad day, we tell them stories about what happened to us at school.
+If our children have had a bad day, we tell them stories about when that happened to us at school.
 That way they know what they are going through happens to everyone.’

+I’d so important that we take the time to normalise standing alone.
 There have been many men and women from history who consciously chose to ‘stand alone’.
 They defended deep convictions, beliefs, ideas and dreams.
 They also chose to stand alone to protect other people.
-In some ways, it is the most powerful place to stand.
-It is far better to be alone than compromise who you are.
+In some ways it is the most powerful place to stand.
+It is far better to stand alone than compromise who you are.
 But embracing loneliness takes courage, especially for a young person.

-You can think of standing alone like treading water.
+Standing alone is like treading water.
 It’s not ideal in the long term, but in the short term it can be a life saver.
 It takes some young people longer than others to find a group they belong to.
 In the meantime, their sense of belonging to themselves and belonging at home is critical.
-I always say to young people that they are far better off being on their own for a time than compromising who they are.
+Young people are far better off being on their own than compromising who they are.

 PS.
 Thank you for sharing.
 You never know the impact you could have by simply sharing.